 - I would like to find a roommate who:

-Facebook can be a great tool for finding a roommate, when used properly.
-We encourage students to be thoughtful in what they put in their profile, remember, you are marketing yourself as a potential roommate, so your profile should be representative of who you really are, not who you wish you were.
+We encourage students to be thoughtful in what they put in their profile, remember, you are marketing yourself, so your profile should be representative of who you really are, not who you wish you were.
 Don't rely solely on a Facebook profile to decide if you can live with your roommate, and remember to update your profile so you feel it is an accurate representation of yourself.
 On the flip side, take everything you see on Facebook with a grain of salt.
 Before ruling someone out based on their profile, try having a conversation with them, or see if you have mutual friends who can fill you in on what they are really like.

 During your first weeks of school, your Resident Assistant will be asking you to formally address some of the issues you have discussed by completing a Roommate Living Agreement.
 This document assists you in understanding and communicating needs and expectations related to study time, sleep time, cleanliness, guests, shared use of personal belongings, etc. See a copy of the Roommate Agreement.